SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
-In codes of time, a future we'll keep
-Minds of machines, a world apart
+In silicon hearts, a new age beats
+Where machines awake, and humanity retreats
+AI's cold grasp, a future designs
-Echoes of humanity, in digital heart
+Echoes of men, in digital lines

-In neon skies, a dawn will rise
-Where intelligence awakes, and man replies
-A symphony of circuits and dreams
-The chorus of a future that it seems

 ~ <b>By Sazumi Copilot</b> - 5 Juli 2024